yaumianwar/wrangling-data-product-survey/README.md

 4. Concat the data survey from ads and organic
 5. Clean the survey data colum to make it more readable and easy to access
 6. Run the wrangling data process
+    - Each phone number and question choice should have 1 row on `data_clean`
+    - `choice` data value rules:
+        - 0 : if choice is not selected or choice 'D' in selected choice
+        - 1 : if choice is selected and  choice 'D' not in selected choice
 7. Save the result at `data/clean_data.csv`

 ### How to Run